MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements.md

 - Only to that user or customer, in response to that query.
 - Only if it includes significant additional valuable content, relevant to the query.

-The previous sections of Search APIs use and display requirements do not apply to this non-display use, except for the following:
+The previous sections of Search APIs use and display requirements do not apply to this non-display URL discovery use, except for the following:

 - Do not cache, copy, or store any data or content from, or derived from, the search response, other than the limited URL copying described previously.
-- Ensure your use of data (including the URLs) received from the Search APIs does not violate any applicable laws or third-party rights.
+- Ensure your use of data (including the URLs) received from the Search APIs does not violate any applicable laws or rights of, or duties or obligations owed by you to, third parties.
 - Do not use the data (including the URLs) received from the Search APIs as part of any search index or machine learning or similar algorithmic activity.
 Do not use this data to create train, evaluate, or improve services that you or third parties might offer.

 ## GDPR compliance